makidoja/DXLOG_KSTChat/README.md

 ## Main features

 - ON4KST classic telnet connection and room selection.
-- Station list with callsign, name, locator, QTF, QRB, graphical AirScout opportunity, last KST activity and selectable DXLog worked-band columns.
+- Station list with callsign, name, locator, QTF, QRB, graphical AirScout opportunity, last KST activity, unread directed-message count and selectable DXLog worked-band columns.
+- Optional **Need** filter for stations not yet worked on the current band.
+- Per-band M1–M4 macro profiles selected automatically from the current operating band.
+- Persistent station notes and one-click **Prepare contact** workflow.
 - General CQ and directed KST messaging.
 - Four editable message macros using live DXLog frequency, band and mode.
 - Double-click a station to enter its callsign and locator into DXLog.